graphql/graphql.github.io/src/content/faq/General.md

 ## Where is the documentation for subscriptions?

 It's not on this website yet, but we're working on it.
-If you'd like to help create these guides, please [let us know](https://github.com/graphql/graphql.github.io/issues/new).

 For now, the specification includes details for [how to write and execute subscriptions](https://spec.graphql.org/draft/#sec-Subscription).

+If you'd like to help write guides on subscriptions, please [let us know](https://github.com/graphql/graphql.github.io/issues/new).

 ## Does GraphQL replace ORMs?